ankitects/anki-manual/src/getting-started.md

 Anki solves these problems by allowing you to split the content of your cards up into separate pieces of information.
-You can then tell Anki which pieces of information you want on each card, and Anki takes care of creating the cards for you and updating them if you make any edits in the future.
+You can then tell Anki which pieces of information you want on each card, and Anki takes care of creating the cards for you, and updating them if you make any edits in the future.

 Imagine we want to study French vocabulary, and we want to include a textbook